subtleGradient/mootools-data-binding/README.md

 Getting Started
 ---------------

-1. First, rename the PluginName.js files to whatever the name of your plugin is
+1. First, rename the ObservableHash.js files to whatever the name of your plugin is
-2. Replace every occurrence of "PluginName" with your plugins actual name
+2. Replace every occurrence of "ObservableHash" with your plugins actual name